 This morning we will tuk-tuk through the ancient kingdom of Anuradhapura; alongside scenic paddy fields, hidden villages and cleverly thought-out irrigation systems.
 Pedal around some of the most architecturally stunning structures including Abayagiri Dagoba, the largest Buddhist monument in the world.
 You will also visit the Jaya Sri Maha Bodhi tree, a branch of the historical Sri Maha Bodhi in India under which Lord Buddha attained Enlightenment.

-We return to the hotel for an afternoon of leisure.
+We will have a light lunch en-route back to the hotel where you have an afternoon of leisure.
 Swim, relax, read, spa…..

 **There will be an option to climb Sigiriya Rock Fortress.
 Sigiriya, known as Lion Rock, was built on top of a huge boulder in the 5th century.
 A palace; a rock fortress; the hidden castle of King Kasyapa; a Buddhist monastery from the 14th century.
 Sigiriya consists of 1200 steps.
 The first part is a leisurely walk through the pleasure gardens.
 Then you start to climb.
-The entire duration of the experience takes approximately 1.5 to 2.5 hours depending on the speed at which you want to climb.
-Cost will be dependent on the number of people wishing to join.
+The entire duration of the experience takes approximately 1.5 to 2.5 hours.

 Day 5 – Kandy

 After a leisurely breakfast we leave for Kandy.